hapi-server/server-nodejs/README.md

 The intended user for this server-side software is a data provider wants to serve data through a [HAPI API](https://github.com/hapi-server/data-specification).
 With this software, the data provider only needs

 1. [HAPI](https://github.com/hapi-server/data-specification) metadata, in one of a [variety of forms](#Metadata), for a collection of datasets and
 2. a command line program that returns at least [headerless HAPI CSV](https://github.com/hapi-server/data-specification/blob/master/hapi-dev/HAPI-data-access-spec-dev.md#data-stream-content) for all parameters in the dataset over the full timerange of available data.
-Optionally, the command line program can take inputs of a start and stop time, a list of one or more parameters to output, and an output format.
+Optionally, the command line program can take inputs of a start and stop time, a list of one or more parameters to output, and an output format

 to be able to serve data from a HAPI API from their server.
 This software handles